 There are six main tasks that are carried out by volunteers for the Foundation,

-- Regular trail inspections and maintenance: Quarterly trail inspections and maintenance are the lifeblood of the Munda Biddi Trail.
-Whilst the Munda Biddi trail experience is by definition adventurous, riders don’t want to lift their bike over a multiple large fallen trees, or deal with illegal dumping or vandalism of the directional signs or the huts.
+Regular trail inspections and maintenance: Quarterly trail inspections and maintenance are the lifeblood of the Munda Biddi Trail.
+Whilst the Munda Biddi trail experience is by definition adventurous, riders don’t want to lift their bikes over multiple large fallen trees or deal with illegal dumping or vandalism of the directional signs or the huts.
 Trail Maintenance volunteers are our eyes on the Trail.

-- Office and administrative volunteering: If you live close to Perth, the MBTF is always on the lookout for volunteers that can spend a day per week in our West Leederville office.
+Office and administrative support: If you live close to Perth, the MBTF is always on the lookout for volunteers that can spend a day per week in our West Leederville office.
 It is imperative that you are computer literate.

-- Board membership: The MBTF Board comprises six elected members and one member nominated by the Director General of the DBCA.
-Board members act on a voluntary basis, attending one meeting per month, as well as providing approximately eight hours per month for Foundation‐related activities outside of meetings.
+Board membership: The MBTF Board comprises six elected members and one member nominated by the Director General of the DBCA.
+Board members act on a voluntary basis, attending one meeting per month, as well as contributing approximately eight hours per month for Foundation‐related activities outside of meetings.

 Please sign up as a Member and select 'Volunteer' to express your interest in volunteering and helping the Foundation to deliver a sustainable world-class nature-based off-road cycling experience.
 Your commitment to the Trail is enormously valued; the Munda Biddi Trail would not exist if not for volunteers.
 We hope your experience with the Foundation is a rewarding one - you’ll learn new skills and appreciate the stunning natural environment of South Western WA in a new light.
 At the same time, you’ll become an integral part of the Munda Biddi community and assist towards leaving a better Trail for future riders to enjoy.